 Nature was also his friend.
 He spent most days hiking the hills and coast around his home.
 In 1916, a trip to Yosemite totally captured his attention—and kept his attention for his entire life.
 The Sierra Nevada Mountains became his playground and his inspiration.
 Before long, he was photographing the mountains, learning a new trade that gradually attracted his full commitment and became his real career.
 It took some time before his artistic photography took off, so for many years he was a commercial photographer, snapping everything from portraits to fruit to retail catalogues.

 As a young man, he became a member of the Sierra Club, participating in their high mountain activities and working for them, first as a trip counselor and then as photographer (learn more about the Sierra Club here).
-The Sierra Club gave Adams’ photographs their first public exposure—and neither he nor the club ever looked back.
+The Sierra Club gave Adams’s photographs their first public exposure—and neither he nor the club ever looked back.
 Along the way, Adams became not only a nature photographer, but a vigorous advocate for parks, wilderness and environmental protection.
 His photographs became the core of a 1930s book created as evidence of the need for more national parks.
 It worked, convincing President Franklin Roosevelt and his Secretary of Interior, Harold Ickes, to set aside Kings Canyon National Park in 1940 (learn more about Ickes here).